 “This focus is intertwined with geopolitics; for example, State Grid is tasked with supporting infrastructure for China's multinational Belt and Road initiative.
 So we can see that the company is likely active in genAI patents to ensure China's energy security while simultaneously innovating for industrial export and the export of energy technology wherever China seeks influence.”

-Adobe is focused on using generative AI for image creation, content generation, and analysis of PDFs.
+Adobe is focused on using generative AI for image creation, content generation, and PDF analysis.

 Patent count isn’t determinative for a company’s strength in generative AI.
 The quality of patents matters as well.
-Analysts suggest that despite the numerical lead Chinese companies hold in generative AI patents, they have struggled to build tools based on them, in part due to their inability to access high-end, specialized AI semiconductors as a result of U.S. export controls.
+Analysts suggest that despite the numerical lead Chinese companies hold in generative AI patents, they have struggled to build tools based on them, in part due to constraints on access to high-end, specialized AI semiconductors.

 But that gap in computing might not last forever, Sharma said.
 “A GPU accelerator deficit is likely hampering the rate of progress that Chinese tech firms can make in LLM development.
 However, restriction reliably births innovation over the long run, so we can expect to see a growing portion of Chinese patents aimed at workarounds for semiconductor compute power, including alternatives to GPU-based training and inference.”